ielgabriel/final-project-intelAI/README.md

 >#### Credits:
 > This project is made by:
-> - Carlos Huahean as AI Writer
+> - Carlos Huahean as Project Writer
-> - Juan Sihombing as AI Writer
+> - Juan Sihombing as Project Writer
-> - Kornelius Hutabarat as
 > - Rijal Gabriel as Code Developer
 > - Samuel Silaban as Code Developer
-> - Sean Dorothy as
+> - Sean Dorothy as Idea Developer
+> - Kornelius Hutabarat as Idea Developer